nichoth/ratchet/README.md

 It can be decrypted by the recipient because the recipient knows the previous secret key, and can combine this with the public key embedded in the message.

-The recipient is able to decrypt a new message because they can use the public key in the message with their last secret key.

 [Read some API docs](https://nichoth.github.io/ratchet/)

 <!-- toc -->